oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 ## Build a Java Microservices Stack using JHipster

 Before you proceed, ensure you have installed JHipster.
 If not, install it using the command `npm -g install generator-jhipster`.
-At the moment of writing, I'm using the JHipster version **7.8.1**
+At the moment of writing, I'm using JHipster version **7.8.1**.

 We will be using the [JHipster Domain Language (JDL)](https://www.jhipster.tech/jdl/intro) to define our microservices, entities, and deployment options.
 But first, let's take a look at the architecture we will be building today.